Geordie (band)

-Geordie (/ˈdʒɔrdi/ JOR-dee) are a British rock band from Newcastle upon Tyne, most notably active in the 1970s.
-With notable hits, "Can You Do It", "Electric Lady" and "Goodbye Love".
+Geordie (/ˈdʒɔrdi/ JOR-dee) are a British rock band from Newcastle upon Tyne initially active in the 1970s with notable songs such as "Don't Do That", "All Because of You", "Can You Do It", "Electric Lady" and "Goodbye Love".

 History

 Formation (1971–1980)

-The original (from February 1972) Geordie line-up included: Vic Malcolm (lead guitar), Tom Hill (bass guitar), Brian Gibson (drums) and Brian Johnson (lead vocals).
+The original Geordie line-up (from February 1972) included: Vic Malcolm (lead guitar), Tom Hill (bass guitar), Brian Gibson (drums) and Brian Johnson (lead vocals).
 Their first single, "Don't Do That" broke into the Top 40 of the UK Singles Chart in December 1972.
 In March 1973, Geordie released their debut album, Hope You Like It on EMI label.
 Trying to compete with such British glam rock outfits as Slade and Sweet (Geordie supported the former on a UK tour, as well as the latter at a concert at the Rainbow Club, London in March 1973), they achieved UK Top 10 status with "All Because of You" (April 1973) and had a UK Top 20 hit with "Can You Do It" (July 1973).
 They also had several appearances on BBC Television including 15 appearances on Top of the Pops, one of which was in November 1972.

 In the early 1970s, Geordie toured Australia regularly and gained a solid following in Newcastle, New South Wales, due to the "Newcastle" connection and the song "Geordie's Lost his Liggie" gained popularity and airplay in Newcastle.
-They were one of the regular touring bands to play at the "art deco" Savoy Theatre in Lambton.
-Their second album, Don't Be Fooled By The Name (1974), including a cover of traditional "House of the Rising Sun", failed to yield a hit.
+They were one of the regular touring bands to play at the art deco Savoy Theatre in Lambton.
+Their second album, Don't Be Fooled by the Name (1974), including a cover of the traditional "House of the Rising Sun", failed to yield a hit.

 After their 1976 album Save the World, frontman Johnson left for a solo project.
 The band's album, No Good Woman, in 1978 consisted of three unreleased tracks with Johnson and new material recorded by Malcolm with future Dire Straits keyboardist Alan Clark, vocalist Dave Ditchburn, bassist Frank Gibbon, and drummer George Defty.
 Johnson had meanwhile begun to perform as Geordie in a new line-up, sometimes also called Geordie II, in which he was the only original member.
 The band signed a recording contract in 1980, but finally folded that spring when Johnson replaced Bon Scott in AC/DC.